24/09/1949 - 09/10/1949

 Themed around the challenges of Agriculture, the Expo included such varied themes as firefighting, novel ways to increase agricultural yields, agriculture in the industrialised era, and advancements in weather forecasting.

-On 24 September 1949, the Expo was opened in the presence of several international statesmen, including the consuls of the Netherlands, the United Kingdom and the United States.
+Recognised by the 23rd General Assembly of the BIE on 13 June 1949, the Expo was opened on 24 September 1949 in the presence of several international statesmen, including the consuls of the Netherlands, the United Kingdom and the United States.
 The President of the French Council of Ministers, Edouard Herriot, made the opening speech, dedicated to the future of agriculture in a technological world.

 Divided into thematic days, Expo 1949 offered a range of conferences and documentaries for visitors.
 The most popular attractions included a helicopter show in the centre of the site, the French wine pavilion, and a replica of a modern farm, showcasing the latest technological innovations of the time.